DanielSon721/Why-I-Love-Cybersecurity/README.md

 By Daniel Son

-Do you know what the bane of my existence is?
+You know what the bane of my existence is?

 Mosquitoes.

-And recently, when the calendar struck July, the mosquitoes began spawning in to ruin my evening run through trails.
+Recently, when the calendar struck July, the mosquitoes began spawning in to ruin my evening trail runs.

-It’s my first run back after a break, and I can’t help but notice the buzzing around my ears, that THWACK on your cheek from a bug flying into it.
-The mosquitoes are the malcicious hackers trying to exploit my bodies resources.
+It’s my first run back after a break, and I can’t help but notice the buzzing around my ears, that THWACK on my cheek from a bug flying into it.
+The mosquitoes are malcicious hackers trying to exploit my bodies resources.

-So I’m sick of it.
+I’m sick of it.
 You know what I do?
 I don’t back down and give up on running.
 I say bring it on.

 So I build a defense.

 First, is clothing.
 I put on long socks, sweatpants, and a hoodie in order to cover myself from head to toe.
 The only “Achilles heal” being my face and hands.
 This, is the cybersecurity equivalent of closing off all ports except the necessary ones (like 80 & 443).

-Next, I covered myself with bug spray.
-This, is the equivalent of deterrent security methods in cybersecurity.
-The bug spray should theoretically do its best to deter the mosquitoes, but if the mosquitoes do choose to press through it, the spray can’t do anything to prevent the onslaught.
+Next, I cover myself with bug spray.
+This is the equivalent of deterrent security methods in cybersecurity.
+The bug spray will do its best to deter the mosquitoes, but if the mosquitoes do choose to press through, the spray can’t do anything to prevent the onslaught.

 The only remaining “open ports” in my network are my face and hands.
-First, I pull my sleeves down to my fingertips so they’re fully covered.
+I pull my sleeves down to my fingertips so that they’re fully covered.
 Boom.
 Only one attack surface left.

 What do I do for my face?
-I start batting at the area around my face, in a windshield wiper sense.
-My hands are acting as the last line of defense, swatting away anything that managed to get through the preceding layers of security.
+I start batting at the area around my face with my hand, in a windshield wiper motion.
+My hand is acting as the last line of defense, swatting away anything that manages to get through the preceding layers of security.
 Like the Avengers defending the city core from Ultron.

 So you’re probably wondering, did it work?

 Yes.
 ZERO mosquitoes bites were felt the next day.
 My three layered defense worked!

 1. I covered all parts of my body except the essential ones
-2. I covered myself in bug spray to deter attackers
+2. I shrouded myself in bug spray to deter bugs
 3. My hands swatted away anything near my face

  In cybersecurity terms,